LukeMathWalker/pavex/docs/guide/dependency_injection/kits.md

 ## `ApiKit`

-[`ApiKit`][ApiKit] is a good starting point for most APIs and it's installed by default in projects created with `pavex new`.
+`ApiKit` is a good starting point for most APIs and it's installed by default in projects created with `pavex new`.

 --8<-- "doc_examples/guide/dependency_injection/kit/project-default_kit.snap"